Tags

 Objects – To filter the tags listed by the data objects to which they can be assigned (see Objects below), select from this list, and click the magnifying glass icon.

-Name – To for a particular tag, enter any part of its name, and click the magnifying glass icon.
+Name – To search for a particular tag, enter any part of its name, and click the magnifying glass icon.

 All tags are listed with these four columns: